Raja Bala: Envisioning a Better Future

 It’s not science fiction.
 It’s the world Raja Bala is helping to build.
 A world where computers can see, interpret and analyse the things around them, and then use that information to make real-time decisions and help solve real-world problems.
 Join us as we uncover the man behind the technology.

 How did you first become interested in computer vision?

 Growing up, there was a huge emphasis on math and science in my home.
 My mom was a science teacher.
 My dad was an engineer.
 But while I’ve always had a particular love for mathematics — and some talent for it — I’ve never been a completely “left brain” person.
 I’m a musician.
 I love the arts.
 So when I set out to decide on a career, I wanted to find something that could satisfy all of my interests across the board.

 Computer vision wasn’t what I initially settled on.
-When I first joined Xerox in 1993, it was as a color imaging scientist.
-At the time, Xerox was making the transition from black-and-white to color printing.
-I led several exciting projects developing color management solutions for Xerox printers and scanners.
+When I first joined Xerox in 1993, it was as a colour imaging scientist.
+At the time, Xerox was making the transition from black-and-white to colour printing.
+I led several exciting projects developing colour management solutions for Xerox printers and scanners.
 It was only in 2011, following an acquisition, that I saw the opportunity and potential of computer vision.
 I made the transition and the rest is history.

 Can you talk about what computer vision is and why it’s relevant in the world today?